 Mission 6

-Overall, the responses to Mission 6 were supportive but it was seen that the strategy should encourage the use of respected and consistent tools, not forced organisations to use them.
+Overall, the responses to Mission 6 were supportive but it was seen that the strategy should encourage the use of respected and consistent tools, not force organisations to use them.
 Furthermore, it was felt that the GMCA should lead by example of good practice and adoption.

 As recognised in the response to other missions, respondents shared that the strategy needs to have the right level of detail and be adaptable for different organisations.